South bracing for more severe storms, rain

 - Huskies expected to be hit hard by early departures for NFL draft

-“There is a slight chance of damaging winds and tornadoes, however the highest probabilities are generally west of Interstate 75,” said Sid King, a meteorologist at the National Weather Service in Peachtree City, Georgia, near Atlanta.
+In Florida, the Walton County Sheriff’s Office said in a statement that 70-year-old William Patrick Corley’s body was found Monday afternoon following flooding near the Shoal River in Mossy Head.
+Authorities said Corley’s car was partially submerged and his body was floating face-down nearby.

-Parts of south Georgia could see as much as 3 inches of total rainfall from all the storms produced by the system now moving across southern states, King said.
+The sheriff’s office said Corley’s death remained under investigation, but no foul play was suspected.

-State emergency officials reported no injuries or deaths in Louisiana and Mississippi, but a trip to Wal-Mart was memorable for some shoppers in Marksville, Louisiana, as severe weather blew out skylights in the store, sending water and glass cascading onto shoppers.
+State emergency officials reported no injuries or deaths in Louisiana and Mississippi, but a trip to Walmart was memorable for some shoppers in Marksville, Louisiana, as severe weather blew out skylights in the store, sending water and glass cascading onto shoppers.

-Marksville Fire Chief Jerry Bordelon said a fireworks stand in the Wal-Mart parking lot was tossed 30 or 40 yards and mangled.
-The storm also knocked over 18-wheel truck trailers and punched holes in the Wal-Mart’s roof.
+Marksville Fire Chief Jerry Bordelon said a fireworks stand in the Walmart parking lot was tossed 30 or 40 yards and mangled.
+The storm also knocked over 18-wheel truck trailers and punched holes in the store’s roof.
 The fire department ordered shoppers to leave the store, but some didn’t want to leave even as managers closed it.

 “Believe it or not, we had some people in there who were still trying to shop,” Bordelon said.

-Wal-Mart spokeswoman Erica Jones said the Arkansas-based company hopes to reopen the store Tuesday, but isn’t sure that will happen, citing needed repairs to a natural gas line.
+Walmart spokeswoman Erica Jones said the Arkansas-based company hopes to reopen the store Tuesday, but wasn’t sure that will happen, citing needed repairs to a natural gas line.

 Storms in central Mississippi near Mendenhall and Mount Olive were preliminarily identified as tornadoes by the National Weather Service, based in part on radar signatures.
 Both storms damaged farm buildings and homes.
 Other possible tornadoes will be surveyed later.